plammens/BicingBot/text/start.md

-Hi, I'm [@BCNBicingBot](https://t.me/BCNBicingBot)!
+Initializing session...

 Run /help to see a list of available commands.